31 Sustainable Fashion Brands You Can Support Right Now

 Best for outdoor adventurers

 This outdoor-wear brand is recognized as one of the most ethical companies around, and for good reason.
-Patagonia‘s famous self-imposed 1% “tax” is donated to earth-friendly organizations.
-It uses sustainable materials whenever possible and will help you repair items to make them last longer, as a result, using less energy and wasting less water.
-Patagonia also buys and resells its own styles, so you can either get credit for turning in an old item or purchase pre-owned items to give them an even longer lifespan.
+For years, Patagonia‘s famous self-imposed 1% “tax” has been donated to earth-friendly organizations.
+In September 2022, Patagonia founder Yvon Chouinard made headlines when he took the unprecedented step of transferring ownership of the $3 billion company to a trust meant to protect the company’s eco-friendly values and to a nonprofit dedicated to fighting climate change.
+In a letter posted on the company’s website, Chouinard wrote, “Earth is now our only shareholder.”
+The brand will continue to use sustainable materials whenever possible and will help you repair items to make them last longer, using less energy and wasting less water as a result.
+Patagonia also buys and resells its own styles, so you can either get credit for turning in old items or purchase pre-owned items to give them an even longer life.

 - Wide variety of clothing for outdoor play